AdamHaniff/Developer-Portfolio/README.md

 • See hover and focus states for all interactive elements on the page
 • Receive an error message when the `form` is submitted if:
 &nbsp;&nbsp;• Any field is empty
-&nbsp;&nbsp;• The email address is not formatted correctly
+&nbsp;&nbsp;• The name or email address is not formatted correctly